kontent-ai/smart-link/README.md

 That is why it wraps an instance of the SDK into a Promise.
 Therefore, if you want to initialize the Kontent Smart Link SDK inside the `head` tag when the page may not be loaded yet, you should probably use `initializeOnLoad` method.

 The SDK uses a query parameter to enable/disable smart link injection.
 That is why, when the SDK is initialized, it starts listening to query parameters in the URL.
-The name of the query parameter defaults to `kontent-smart-link-enabled`, but can be changed using the configuration argument of the `initialize` or `initializeOnLoad` methods or using the `setConfiguration` method.
+The name of the query parameter defaults to `ksl-enabled`, but can be changed using the configuration argument of the `initialize` or `initializeOnLoad` methods or using the `setConfiguration` method.
-Only the presence of the query parameter is checked and its value is ignored, so all of the following options are valid: `?kontent-smart-link-enabled=true`, `?kontent-smart-link-enabled`, `?kontent-smart-link-enabled=1`, etc.
+Only the presence of the query parameter is checked and its value is ignored, so all of the following options are valid: `?ksl-enabled=true`, `?ksl-enabled`, `?ksl-enabled=1`, etc.

 ### Configuration